 Top Ten Best Radiohead Songs

-This is probably the greatest song that there has ever been, and probably the greatest that there will be.
+This is probably the greatest song that has ever been, and likely the greatest that ever will be.
 If there is a song better than this by anyone on this planet, I would be truly astonished.
-It is probably not the best known Radiohead song, but the truly best songs are very rarely are the best known songs.
-OK Computer is Radiohead's best album and probably the best album ever recorded (it has won countless polls already).
-This song is the pinnacle of the ultimate album.
-It's sheer majesty just makes me want to weep.
-It is number one on the Radiohead list, but that position should also apply to any list of songs on this site.
-If you haven't heard this, for gods sake listen to it, it will change your life.
+Although it may not be the best-known Radiohead song, the truly best songs are rarely the best-known ones.
+OK Computer is Radiohead's best album and probably the best album ever recorded - it has won countless polls already.
+This song is the pinnacle of that ultimate album.
+Its sheer majesty just makes me want to weep.
+It holds the number one position on the Radiohead list, but that ranking should also apply to any list of songs on this site.
+If you haven't heard this song, for God's sake, listen to it.
+It will change your life.

-I swear people say it so much about Radiohead in general it's become cliche but this is one song that the more you hear it the more you love it.
-Upon first listen this song was nothing special to me.
-But I would never skip it though.
-But now I LOVE it.
-The first six songs on this record are basically all my favorite songs on earth.
-But none of them are as special and as deep and layered as Paranoid Android.
-I really do believe this is one of the greatest rock songs ever recorded.
+I swear, people say it so much about Radiohead in general that it's become cliché.
+However, this is one song that grows on you - the more you hear it, the more you love it.
+Upon my first listen, this song was nothing special to me, but I would never skip it.
+Now, I LOVE it.
+The first six songs on this record are basically all my favorite songs on Earth.
+Yet, none of them are as special, deep, and layered as Paranoid Android.
+I truly believe this is one of the greatest rock songs ever recorded.

 That guitar is amazing.
-3 separate guitar parts going at once and a bass.
-Yet, it all fits together so perfectly.
+Three separate guitar parts are going at once, along with a bass, yet it all fits together so perfectly.
 And it's so perfectly melancholy.
-Radiohead doesn't need some sad sob story to make somebody cry.
-Although, people know songs like Creep, No Surprises, High and Dry, or Fake Plastic Trees better, nothing beats Paranoid Android (This is not to say that those are bad songs).
+Radiohead doesn't need some sad sob story to make someone cry.
+Although people may know songs like Creep, No Surprises, High and Dry, or Fake Plastic Trees better, nothing beats Paranoid Android.
+This is not to say that those are bad songs.

-This song grows on you.
-Like big time till it becomes surrealy great.
-Its like a man took his guitar and throw up his soul and emotions whole on this song.
-People where I live will never get how much feeling lives in this song, cause this is a band that just a few privileged can appreciate (at least for the place I live where the musical tastes are extremely mainstream) And yeah, I'm really greatful for it..
+This song grows on you - big time - until it becomes surrealistically great.
+It's as if a man took his guitar and poured his soul and emotions into this song.
+People where I live will never understand the depth of feeling in this song, as it's a band that only a few privileged individuals can appreciate.
+This is especially true for the place where I live, where musical tastes are extremely mainstream.
+And yes, I'm really grateful for it.

-True radiohead fans will go deep into the long radiohead discography and will be in love as avantgarde as it gets.
+True Radiohead fans will delve deep into the long Radiohead discography and will appreciate the band's avant-garde tendencies.
 But I think this haunting song has become known as a true rock classic over the years.
-If I want to introduce a friend to radiohead, this is easily what I show them first.
-It's beyond creative and comes together perfectly.
+If I want to introduce a friend to Radiohead, this is easily the song I show them first.
+It's incredibly creative and comes together perfectly.

 I've never been a big fan of this song.
-Considered it good but far from brilliant only.
-Until recently, when few personal things happened to me.
-Finally, music and lyrics clicked to me.
+I considered it good but far from brilliant.
+That was until recently when a few personal things happened to me.
+Finally, the music and lyrics clicked for me.
 Now I'm convinced this is one of the best songs of early Radiohead and Radiohead in general.

 Quote from Thom: